Popmotion/popmotion/packages/style-value-types/README.md

----
-title: Value Types
+# Style Value Types
-description: "Parsers, transformers and tests for common style value types, eg: %, hex codes etc."
+Parsers, transformers and tests for common style value types, eg: %, hex codes etc.
----

-# Value Types

 To help convert numerical values into commonly-used special value types, like `px` or `hex`, we provide an optional module called `style-value-types`: